How to create an aesthetics business plan - Hamilton Fraser

 5. Marketing strategy

-Successful marketing will be key to establishing yourself with potential customers and building your business’ reputation.
-Your business plan should provide a high level overview of your marketing strategy, but you will also need to create a separate, more detailed marketing plan.
+In a competitive marketplace, successful marketing is key to connecting with existing and potential customers and building your business’s reputation.
+Your business plan should provide a high-level overview of your marketing strategy, but you will also need to create a separate, more detailed marketing plan.
+This section should also include information about the products and services you will offer, your plans for pricing and promotion activities and the premises that you will operate out of.

-Identify the products and services that your business will be offering, along with their benefits.
-Explain why you have opted for the specific treatments you have chosen.
-As well as including the benefits it is also advisable to acknowledge any potential disadvantages or risks.
-Identifying these early on can help to produce a well-rounded plan that can be adapted to adjust to challenges along the way.
+• Identify the products and services that your business will be offering: Next, you need to identify the products and services that your business will be offering, along with their benefits.
+Explain why you have chosen the treatments you have included on the menu.
+Is this based on research into what your key demographic is looking for?
+In addition to including the benefits, it is also advisable to acknowledge any potential disadvantages or risks.
+Identifying these early on can help to produce a well-rounded plan that can be adapted to adjust to challenges along the way

-You should also include information about your plans for promotion.
-For example, will you offer promotions and discounts to entice new customers?
-There is nothing wrong with this approach, but when advertising a promotion it is important to be aware of the parameters that exist and ensure that you comply with them by referring to the Advertising Standards Agency (ASA).
-The aesthetics industry is particularly active on social media platforms such as Facebook, Instagram and Snapchat so don’t forget to include a social media plan in your digital marketing strategy and marketing plan and reference it in this section of your business plan.
+• Offers and promotions: Another thing to include in this section is your plans for any promotions.
+Will you offer discounts or packages to entice new customers?
+There is nothing wrong with this approach, but when advertising a promotion, it is important to be aware of the parameters that exist and make sure that you comply with them by referring to the Advertising Standards Agency (ASA).

 6. Operations